saivenkatreddy29/Conveyer_belt/Descriptions/Choosing_method.md

 **Farneback Optical Flow:**

 * This method is good when the motion is smooth and continuous, provides dense flow of vectors representing movement across the entire frame (I used a pixel for every 20 pixels for computational efficiency).
-* Used in real time as it is less dependent on features.
+* Used in real-time as it is less dependent on features.
 * Struggles with rapid movements or when there is significant motion blur.

 **More robust techniques such as CNN's can be used for robust feature extraction in future**